mrdrbob/2b2d/README.md

 ## Important Caveats

+* 2B2D uses WebGPU for rendering, which is currently only available in Chrome, Edge, and Firefox nightlies (must be enabled).
 * The source textures for tilemaps do not currently support padding or spacing between tiles.
 * Levels in LDtk should be aligned to the grid.
 Sometimes the levels get off the grid spacing a bit, and it can confuse the position of colliders and entities.
 * The physics engine only has two body types: `StaticBody` which does not move, and `KenticBody` which does move but can't pass through any `StaticBody`. `KineticBody` entities, however, do not interact with each other and can pass through.